-CONTRACTOR PRESIDENCE AND ADDRESS fund a juvenile intervention 1 gram.
-The council is expected act on the PSSG's recommer tions at an upcoming meeting.
+fund a juvenile intervention j gram.
+The council is expecte act on the PSSG's recommentions at an upcoming meeting.

-Officials of the sheriff's der ment have suggested so grant money could be community alert networl known as CAN-described the world's first telephone w: ing and recall service.
+Officials of the sheriff's dep ment have suggested some of grant money could be used for community alert networl known as CAN-described the world's first telephone wa ing and recall service.
 The PS recommended that \$6,000 allocated for CAN, according Lorimer.

-The high-speed telephone m saging system has the potentia notify either those that need know or entire communities zip code, street names, geograp ic zones or pre-defined areas.
+The high-speed telephone m saging system has the potentia notify either those that need know or entire communities zip code, street names, geograic zones or pre-defined areas.